 After 19:00 Nick and Sarah are off duty except in the case of emergencies.
 They will also be taking Sundays off.
-They will perform a pool check on Sunday morning after 0900 and try to arrange cover for the remainder of the day.
+They will perform a pool check on Sunday morning after 0900 so you can have a morning swim.
 Please respect this.